igordotsenko/Army-Java/README.md

 Units can move vertically and horizontally along the desk by specified amount of cells at once.
 Every unit can attack another unit.
 If another unit stays alive after being attacked, it automatically conducts a counter-attack (brings half of damage).
-Damage of spellcaster is less than unit's damage.
+Damage of spellcaster is less than other unit's damage.
 Desk and units can be visualized in console.

 <b><i>Warrior units</i></b>